 The dispute involving Apple began in 2014, when the European Commission (EC), the executive body of the European Union (EU), began investigating tax benefits given to the company by the government of Ireland since about 1991.
 As an EU member, Ireland is bound by tax regulations that reportedly prohibit member nations from giving tax benefits to individual businesses.
 The EC identified two “tax rulings” by the Irish government that “substantially and artificially lowered the tax paid by Apple in Ireland since 1991.”
 It essentially ordered Ireland to recover € 13 billion, or about $14.2 billion, from Apple.

 The ruling has been controversial in the U.S., with the U.S. Treasury Department calling it “contrary to well-established legal principles.”
 While the ruling seems to differ significantly from U.S. tax law, it bears some similarity to antitrust law.
 The EC held that Ireland’s tax benefits are unlawful under EU regulations because of the “significant advantage” they give to Apple over other companies.

 For the past four decades, tax law attorney James G. Schwartz has advocated for the rights and interests of Bay Area businesses, business owners, and entrepreneurs.
-Contact us today online or at (925) 463-1073 today to schedule a free and confidential consultation with a member of our skilled and experienced team.
+Contact us today online or at (925) 463-1073 today to schedule an initial confidential consultation with a member of our skilled and experienced team.